-- (i) Substantive potential voting rights held by the Company and other parties who hold voting rights; - (ii) Other contractual arrangements; and - (iii) Historic patterns in voting attendance.
+- (ii) Other contractual arrangements; and - (iii) Historic patterns in voting attendance.

-In the Company's statement of financial position, investments in subsidiaries are stated at cost less impairment loss, if any.
-The results of subsidiaries are accounted for by the Company on the basis of dividend received and receivable.
+In the Company's statement of financial position, investments in subsidiaries are carried at cost less any impairment loss unless the subsidiary is held for sale or included in a disposal group.
+The results of subsidiaries are accounted for by the Company on the basis of dividends received and receivable at the reporting date.
+All dividends whether received out of the investee's pre or post-acquisition profits are recognised in the Company's profit or loss.